Late-boomer/stream-engine-docs/docs/index.md

         -   *gaze_direction_normalized_xyz*
-            An array of three floats, for the x, y and z coordinate of the gaze direction of the eye of the user, expressed as a unit vector in a left-handed Cartesian coordinate system.
+            An array of three floats, for the x, y and z coordinate of the gaze direction of the eye of the user, expressed as a unit vector in a right-handed Cartesian coordinate system.

         -   *pupil_diameter_validity*
             **TOBII_VALIDITY_INVALID** if *pupil_diameter_mm* is not valid for this frame, **TOBII_VALIDITY_VALID** if it is.